SIGDOC - Special Interest Group on Design of Communication

 - In cooperation sponsorship of interdisciplinary conferences

-- For undergraduate students, the opportunity to apply for a SIGDOC Undergraduate Scholarship
+- For undergraduate students, the opportunity to participate in the ACM - SIGDOC Microsoft Student Research Competition

-- For graduate students, the chance to compete in the SIGDOC Graduate Competition
+- For graduate students, the opportunity to participate in the ACM - SIGDOC Microsoft Student Research Competition

 - Rigo and Diana Awards